-Every year since 2011, we’ve set out to compile a comprehensive ranking of the 101 Best Restaurants in America.
+Every year since The Daily Meal’s 2011 founding, we’ve set out to compile a comprehensive ranking of the 101 Best Restaurants in America.
 However, we’ve been hit with a dilemma: Does a restaurant like, say, the venerable Frank Pepe Pizzeria in New Haven, Connecticut, as stellar as it is for what it does, really belong in the same ranking as a place like Manhattan's Eleven Madison Park, with its three Michelin stars?
 While they’re both celebrated establishments that serve incredibly delicious food, there’s simply no way to compare the two; it’s apples and oranges, pizza and foie gras.
-That’s why two years ago we decided to separate out the casual from the fancy with an initial ranking of 50 casual restaurants, expanded to 101 two years ago.
+That’s why four years ago we decided to separate out the casual from the fancy with an initial ranking of 50 casual restaurants, expanded to 101 in 2015.
 From hot dog shacks to taco joints, from neighborhood hangouts to legendary barbecue spots, these are amazing restaurants where price is no barrier to entry and you'll feel right at home in jeans.

 With all that in mind, what makes a restaurant casual, exactly?
 It goes far beyond the dress code.
 Our main criterion was the price factor: Can two people fill themselves up and get out for less than $50, excluding tip and alcohol?
 Other factors we took into account were an overall comfortable and relaxed ambiance, a “destination” status (that is, is the place worth traveling for?), and a proven reputation and longevity.

-So loosen your belt and get ready for a culinary tour of the best that America has to offer, from the restaurant where burgers were invented to a classic railroad-car-style diner, from life-changing Jewish delis to time-tested barbecue shacks.
-Click here to learn which 101 casual restaurants are America’s best, and head to page two for the full ranking.
+So loosen your belt and get ready for a culinary tour of the best that America has to offer, from the restaurant where burgers were invented to a seaside oyster bar, from life-changing Jewish delis to time-tested barbecue shacks.
+Read on to learn which 101 casual restaurants are America’s best.